While Jane Austen wrote about love and marriage, the basis of lasting relationships, she shows us, is rational— based in esteem and gratitude.

 With nary a kiss between lover and beloved, Jane Austen wrote what are considered the most romantic novels ever written.
 This is noteworthy yet there’s more to such ‘self-help’ oriented writing because she gets us thinking —and I wish to encourage you also think about what exactly makes a good character…and one worthy of falling in love with.
-Austen’s stories stimulate our consciousness because they are set in a moral universe with real life choices and consequences.
-Also her characters are so vivid and realistic as to pull us into their lives as they learn about themselves and others, and try for the best course of action to find happiness.
-Invariably, the process they use is meditation!
-Meditation gives calmness and clarity of thought while preparing us for making better choices.
-Today we need these skills more than ever as we navigate a world full of narcissistic people, fueled by social media and insatiable greed.
-Jane Austen’s heroines, even though written 200 years ago, are going head-to-head with some pretty egotistical characters.
-They must deal with the mind games of the Thorpes in Northanger Abbey, Lady Catherine de Bourgh in Pride & Prejudice and Mrs. Norris in Mansfield Park.
-These are some of the darkest characters in her novels and in every case, despite being young and unworldly, they deal thoughtfully with the Dark Side of the Force when required.
-This requires some greatness of mind.
+Austen’s stories stimulate our consciousness because they are set in a moral universe with characters so vivid and realistic as to pull us into their lives.
+They learn to see the truth—after discovering their mistaken ideas—and then try for the best course of action to find happiness.
+Invariably, the process they use is part of a system of meditation!
+Austen heroines practice meditation to achieve calmness and clarity of thought while preparing us for making better choices.

 So how does Jane depict romance in a moral universe?
 Let’s take a look at Pride and Prejudice, one of her most romantic novels.
 Many folks see nothing wrong with Charlotte Lucas’ choice of Mr. Collins as a partner yet the fact is that Jane Austen meant to create a stark contrast.
 There is a significant difference between Charlotte’s ideas about matrimony, and the heroine, Elizabeth’s.
 We are first presented with what a romance should definitely not look like.
 Poor Charlotte Lucas chooses her marriage partner so unwisely that she leaves herself devoid of true comfort, as hers was a comfortable home “only when the owner could be forgot” and his company was so irksome that her domestic arrangements were prioritized by how well they assisted her in avoiding her husband’s company!
 Mr. Collins was a “conceited, pompous, narrow-minded, silly” man and yet Charlotte would overlook everything but the ‘comfortable’ home.
 Charlotte’s marriage may be considered ‘prudent’ as to fortune —and that’s all!
 Mr. Collins, too proud of his situation, ironically tells Elizabeth that he and his wife seem to have been “designed for each other.”
 Truer words were never spoken as neither truly loves the other.